GoogleCloudPlatform/dataflux-pytorch/dataflux_pytorch/benchmark/README.md

 First ensure you are running within a virtual python enviroment, then set the enviroment variables.

 `CKPT_DIR_PATH` is the location of where to save the checkpoints. `STEPS` is the number of steps the model will take (the number of checkpoints created will be the same).
 The default value for `STEPS` is 5.
-The benchmark will run `save_checkpoint` repeatively and produce the average at the end.
+The benchmark will run `save_checkpoint` repeatedly and produce the average at the end.

 ```shell
 export CKPT_DIR_PATH=`gs://path/to/directory/`